MicrosoftDocs/ATADocs/ATPDocs/role-groups.md

 > [!NOTE]
 > Access to the [!INCLUDE [Product short](includes/product-short.md)] portal is granted only to users within the [!INCLUDE [Product short](includes/product-short.md)] security groups, within your Azure Active Directory, as well as global and security admins of the tenant.

+## Required permissions for the Microsoft 365 Defender experience

+To access the Defender for Identity experience in [in Microsoft 365 Defender](defender-for-identity-in-microsoft-365-defender.md), you need the following required permissions:

+- For Defender for Identity alerts, activities, and security assessments in Microsoft 365 Defender, ensure that you have the sufficient Azure Active Directory roles or Microsoft Cloud App Security internal roles.
+For details, see [Microsoft Defender for Identity integration prerequisites](/cloud-app-security/mdi-integration#prerequisites).

+    >[!NOTE]
+    >The currently supported Cloud App Security roles are **Global admin**, **Security reader**, and **Compliance admin.**

+- For onboarding and managing Defender for Identity settings in Microsoft 365 Defender, ensure that you have the sufficient Azure Active Directory roles, and that you're a member of the relevant [Microsoft Defender for Identity Azure AD groups](#types-of-defender-for-identity-security-groups).

 ## Types of Defender for Identity security groups

 [!INCLUDE [Product short](includes/product-short.md)] provides three types of security groups: Azure ATP *(instance name)* Administrators, Azure ATP *(instance name)* Users, and Azure ATP *(instance name)* Viewers.
 The following table describes the type of access in the [!INCLUDE [Product short](includes/product-short.md)] portal available for each role.
 Depending on which role you assign, various screens and menu options in [!INCLUDE [Product short](includes/product-short.md)] portal are unavailable for those users, as follows: